 iTunes will now review your podcast submission, and you’ll be notified via email once it is approved.

 How to Submit Your Podcast to Google Podcasts

 Google Podcasts is Google’s alternative to Apple Podcasts and iTunes.

 Next, you will need to verify ownership via email and submit your podcast feed for review.

 Having a WordPress website for your podcast gives you a ton of options to promote your podcast.

-Now as people start visiting your website, you will notice that most of them just leave without subscribing to your podcast.
+Now, as people start visiting your website, you will notice that most of them just leave without subscribing to your podcast.
 This is where email marketing comes in.

 Many beginner podcasters find a ton of new listeners and subscribers by running a giveaway contest.
-We recommend using RafflePress which is the best WordPress giveaway plugin.
+We recommend using RafflePress, which is the best WordPress giveaway plugin.
 It allows you to create viral giveaway contests that help you quickly get more visitors to your website.

-For more tips, see our guide on how to increase website traffic and more visitors to your site.
+For more tips, see our guide on how to increase website traffic and get more visitors to your site.

 We hope this article helped you find the best podcast hosting service to launch your podcast.
 You may also want to see our guide on how to create a professional business email address to reach out to sponsors and a virtual business phone number to go along with your podcast.